momalab/CoFHEE/README.md

 ## Cite us!
 If you wish to acknowledge or reference our work, please use the below citations:

-Nabeel, Mohammed, et al. "CoFHEE: A co-processor for fully homomorphic encryption execution."
+1) Nabeel, Mohammed, et al. "CoFHEE: A co-processor for fully homomorphic encryption execution."
 2023 Design, Automation & Test in Europe Conference & Exhibition (DATE).
 IEEE, 2023.

+Bibtex:
+@inproceedings{nabeel2023cofhee,
+  title={CoFHEE: A co-processor for fully homomorphic encryption execution}, author={Nabeel, Mohammed and Soni, Deepraj and Ashraf, Mohammed and Gebremichael, Mizan Abraha and Gamil, Homer and Chielle, Eduardo and Karri, Ramesh and Sanduleanu, Mihai and Maniatakos, Michail}, booktitle={2023 Design, Automation \& Test in Europe Conference \& Exhibition (DATE)}, year={2023}, organization={IEEE}
+}

-Nabeel, Mohammed, et al. "Silicon-proven ASIC design for the polynomial operations of Fully Homomorphic Encryption."
+2) Nabeel, Mohammed, et al. "Silicon-proven ASIC design for the polynomial operations of Fully Homomorphic Encryption."
 IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (2024).

+Bibtex:
+@article{nabeel2024silicon,
+  title={Silicon-proven ASIC design for the polynomial operations of Fully Homomorphic Encryption}, author={Nabeel, Mohammed and Gamil, Homer and Soni, Deepraj and Ashraf, Mohammed and Gebremichael, Mizan Abraha and Chielle, Eduardo and Karri, Ramesh and Sanduleanu, Mihai and Maniatakos, Michail}, journal={IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems}, year={2024}, publisher={IEEE}
+}